“Plans don’t always turn out the exact way you plan. You have to be open to change, and here is the best part. THINGS TURN OUT BETTER.”

 “I don’t drink or party anymore, there is nothing in it.”
 It is just trying to escape a mundane life, and that is tragic.
 Plus, the people you at clubs are not that cool.”

-Gina offered wise council for us to ponder.
+Gina offered wise counsel for us to ponder.

 “Before emerging into this artificial world, consider living in the real world.”
 Another quite pause, then, “I’m happier than ever, living in the real world.”